gerard-morera/CP/README.md

   What I learnt:

-   - To understand people suffering.
+   - To empathy and understand people suffering.

 #### Private Physics and Math Teacher, Spain (2008 - 2014).